ConvertCalculator Icon

 Examples

-You can use the data from the GOOGLESHEET function exactly like how you would use data from datasheets.
+You can use the data from the GOOGLESHEET function exactly as you would use data from datasheets.
 Here are some examples:

 Returning a single value from the matrix